MrAlexSee/InterviewTopics/README.md

 Explicit (full) specialization means that all template arguments are provided.

 * [Partial specialization](https://en.wikipedia.org/wiki/Partial_template_specialization) means that only some arguments are provided.
-In C++ partial specialization is not allowed for functions, using overloading is suggested instead.
+In C++ partial specialization is not allowed for functions (either member or non-member functions), using overloading is suggested instead.

 Template function with full specialization:
 ```